Haoyu-Tan/ImageManipulation/README.md

 ### There are two ways to run this project:

-1. Run the Makefile under **./Proj2-Resources-2/Proj-ImageStarterCode** folder using **make all** on command line and then the executale file **./imageManipulate** will be generated.
+1. Run the Makefile in **./Proj2-Resources-2/Proj-ImageStarterCode** folder using **make all** on command line and then the executale file **./imageManipulate** will be generated.
 Running this executable file without any argument will print the valid input command list.
 Sample input to run this project are listed below.

-2. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line:
+2. Run the Project2.exe in ./Proj2-Resources-2/Debug with following syntax on command line:

         Project2 -input <filename> -featureName <variable> -output <filename>